Behavior Analysis and Therapy

 Master of Science (M.S.) in Behavior Analysis and Therapy

 The behavior analysis and therapy program is devoted to the empirically-based development and application of learning principles to a wide variety of human needs.
 Training is offered in behavioral practice, research and theory as it applies to problems such as child abuse and neglect, developmental disabilities, chronic medical conditions, and traumatic head injury.

-In fulfilling the 45 semester-hour requirement, the student must complete the required courses or their equivalent, at least two elective courses from those listed below, at least one 3-hour practicum, an internship, and either a research paper or thesis.
+In fulfilling the 45 credit hour requirement, the student must complete the required courses or their equivalent, at least one 3 credit hour practicum, an internship, and either a research paper or thesis.

-- BAT 584 Seminar in Behavior Analysis and Therapy
+- BAT 595: Internship in Behavior Analysis and Therapy

 Research Paper or Thesis

-The student must complete satisfactorily three to six hours of REHB 593 (Research in Rehabilitation) or REHB 599 (Thesis) under the direction of a chairperson.
-The chairperson is a member of the behavior analysis and therapy faculty selected by mutual agreement between the student and the faculty member.
+The student must complete satisfactorily six credit hours of BAT 593 (Research in Behavior Analysis and Therapy) or BAT 599 (Thesis) under the direction of a chairperson.
+The chairperson is a member of the behavior analysis and therapy faculty selected by program consensus.

 For the research paper, an additional graduate faculty member may be selected by mutual agreement between the student and the chairperson to serve as a reader.
 This is not required.

-For the thesis, a second faculty member of the behavior analysis and therapy program will be selected by mutual agreement between the student and the chairperson to serve as thesis committee member.
-The committee will review the thesis prior to its initiation, as a prospectus, and after its completion, in an oral defense.
-At the oral defense, a third graduate faculty member, selected by mutual agreement between all parties, will be added to the committee to serve as a reader.
+For the thesis, a second and third faculty member of the behavior analysis and therapy program will be selected by program consensus to serve as thesis committee members.
+The committee will review the thesis before its initiation, as a prospectus, and after its completion, in an oral defense.

 The M.S. in Behavioral Analysis and Therapy program is accredited by the Association for Behavioral Analysis International (ABAI).